 LEAD Barcelona Sample Course (subject to change)

 Advanced Special Topics: Leadership Global Theory and Practice – COMING SOON!

 LEAD programs are grounded in in-class lectures and coursework; however, they also emphasize experiential learning and out-of-the-classroom experiences.
 The courses are designed to create unique learning environments.
 Class time includes hands on service work in the local community, physical opportunities like hiking Table Mountain and focused role-playing activities.
 Students will be challenged to create their own vision statement and reflect on the impacts of their experience abroad.

 These short-term programs continue the LeadAbroad focus on personal development.
 Through engaging workshops, the LeadAbroad team delivers key lessons from the LEAD and GO curriculum.
 Students will discover their values, write their vision statements and reflect on their growth abroad.
 Through these intentional conversations, we create a tight-knit LeadAbroad culture and allow students the opportunity to think about their place in the world and their aspirations for the future.
 No college credit is awarded for DIRECT programs.

-This program (two weeks in Costa Rica and four weeks in Barcelona) offers students a real-world glimpse into three professional tracks: business, global health and education.
-Under our PRO model, students will work alongside local business leaders, medical professionals and teachers while also building tangible skills for their chosen careers.
+This program (two weeks in Costa Rica and four weeks in Barcelona) offers students a real-world glimpse into five professional tracks: business, global health, nursing and physical therapy.
+Under our PRO model, students will work alongside local business leaders and medical professionals while also building tangible skills for their chosen careers.
 No college credit is awarded on PRO programs.